-The Market Street Railway mural shows a 180-degree bird's eye view of San Francisco's Market Street through time, divided vertically into sections corresponding to different decades and historic moments, from the 1920's to the present, and into an imaginary future.
+The Market Street Railway mural shows a 180-degree trans-temporal bird's eye view of San Francisco's Market Street, divided vertically into sections corresponding to different decades and historic moments, from the 1920's to the present, and into an imaginary utopian future.

-The painting celebrates the wide range of uses that a vibrant urban public space can and should accommodate, and it contains lots of detailed references to local street art, activism, and SF subcultures.
+The mural celebrates the vital role of public space in our cities, and it contains lots of detailed references to local street art, activism, and various SF subcultures.

 This mural underwent a professional conservation effort in late 2017, and Mona is still fixing the last details on it in early 2018.
 Come by and say hi!